nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 A Dynamic Group object in the ORM exposes two (2) properties for retrieving the members of that group:

 - `members` - The evaluated QuerySet defined by the Dynamic Group and it's potential child groups.
 This will always perform database queries.
-- `members_cached` - A cached instance of the `members` property.
+- `members_cached` - A cached instance of `members.all()`.
 This will only perform database queries if the cache is expired.
+You can continue to perform `.filter()` and other QuerySet operations but this will incur additional database queries.

 Additionally methods for working with group membership and caching are: